• Facebook

 When I’m entertaining, I like to serve a variety of hot snacks such as cheesy bean dip, fried okra and these bacon wrapped little smokies.
 They’re simple to make and people always go crazy for them!

-A plate of bacon wrapped smokies served with ketchup.
+A serving plate of bacon wrapped smokies with parsley and a side of ketchup.

 Bacon wrapped smokies are a classic appetizer for good reason – they’re hearty, fun to eat and totally delicious!
 My version uses a sweet and savory spice rub to really take the flavors to the next level.